You are viewing a condensed mobile version of this NASPA webpage.

-This year’s Championship has five divisions, split at ratings of 1700, 1500, 1300 and 1000.
-Entry fees are $175 for Division 1 and $150 for Divisions 2–5.
-Unlimited play up will be permitted: anyone can play in Division 1, but for example only players rated below 1000 can play in Division 5.
+This year’s Championship has four divisions, split at (OWL) ratings of 1700, 1400 and 1100.
+Entry fees are $175 for Division 1 and $150 for Divisions 2–4.
+Unlimited play up will be permitted: anyone can play in Division 1, but for example only players rated below 1100 can play in Division 4.
 As in past years, a peak rating system will be used to calculate the qualifying rating (QR) that determines the lowest division in which you can play.
 If your current rating at time of registration would place you in a lower division than your QR, then you may register in either your QR division or the next lower division.
-Ratings earned at any segment of a split-rated tournament count toward the QR.
-The qualification period began immediately after the 2009 National SCRABBLE Championship and ends on July 14th, 2010 (after the results from the past weekend are tabulated).
+Ratings earned at any segment of a split-rated tournament count toward the QR, as does your rating at the beginning of the qualification period (QP).
+The QP began with the 2010 National SCRABBLE Championship and ends on July 13th, 2011 (after the results from the past weekend are tabulated).
 You may change your division after you register, as long as you do so before July 21st; to do so, contact John Chew.
 If your QR rises above the limit for your division, you will automatically be moved to the lowest division for which you qualify.

 To play in the first round on Saturday morning, you must check in between 10:00 A.M. and 10:00 P.M. on Friday at the NSC check-in desks in the Crystal Ballroom lobby.
 You may ask a friend to check in for you by proxy, if you cannot check in in person.
-If you and your proxy are not on the proxy list, your materials will not be released and you will have been considered not to have checked in.
+If possible, please email us at firstname.lastname@example.org to warn us in advance of proxy arrangements.
 If you check in by proxy, but do not show up to play, then neither you nor your proxy will be permitted to check in by proxy at future events.
 If you do not check in before the desks close at 10:00 P.M., you may join the championship in progress as soon as it is convenient for the pairings staff to add you back in; this may not take place before Sunday morning.
 No refund will be issued to latecomers.

 When you check in, you will be given an announcement sheet.
 This is to reduce the number of announcements that have to be made on Saturday morning, so that the event can get underway quickly.
 You are responsible for reading the announcements and schedule!